Our Top Pick of The Best Hardwood Floor Vacuums of 2019: Hoover FloorMate Deluxe Hard Floor Cleaner

 The VonHaus 600W 2-in-1 Corded Upright Stick (VonHaus) gives you some interesting features that make it a good vacuum for hardwood floors.

 The VonHaus is a little different than the other vacuums reviewed.
 This vacuum can transform into a handheld vac as well as an upright stick.
 If you are looking for a vacuum that works well on hardwood floors but can also be used on stairs and upholstery, this vacuum will do all of that.
 It has good suction power for such a small vacuum; however, it is loud.
-While it has enough suction to suck pet hair off of a hardwood floor, if noise is an issue for you this might not be the right vacuum for you.
+While it has enough suction to suck pet hair off of a floor if noise is an issue for you this might not be the right vacuum for you.

 Lightweight, compact design make this a good choice for a home that has limited space or is looking for a specialty vacuum to handle dirt, dust, and pet hair on the hardwood.
 Weighing in at only about 3 pounds, it’s about as lightweight as vacuums get.
 Users with back problems, in particular, like the VonHaus because they can clean their home without aggravating their back injuries.
 The telescoping handle reaches up to 48 inches and allows you to get the vacuum to the correct length so that you don’t have to bend over into an uncomfortable position.
 The handle can also be removed completely with the press of a button for convenience when using it as a handheld vacuum.